 I then place in the panels and begin sketching with my pencil, using my references as a guide.
 After, I make an outline of them in ink using microns, a brush pen, and a calligraphy pen.
 I also color in any areas that are going to be black with a brush.

-When the ink has dried, I scan in the work and bring it into Photoshop.
+When the ink has dried, I scan the work and bring it into Photoshop.
 I make sure my artwork is neat and clean then begin the toning.
 I use patterns and brushes to get this done and add any special effects.
 It’s here that I also add in the text.

 Somewhere along the way, I will have made a cover (in a way, I treat it as a different project as it requires a completely different process).
 When I have all my pages put together and have a final mock-up of the book, I print out the pages.
 I cut the pages down to size and align them up in order.
-The middle gets stapled and the pages are folded for a completion of the book.
+The middle gets stapled and the pages are folded for the completion of the book.